jamf/NoMADLogin-AD/README.md

 NoLoAD is a replacement login window for macOS 10.12 and higher.
 It allows you to login to a Mac using Active Directory accounts, without the need to bind the Mac to AD and suffer all the foibles that brings.

 ## About this release
-The current production version of NoLoAD is 1.1.0.
-There are several enhancements we are working on for the 1.2 release and you can see those in the [1.2 Milestone](https://gitlab.com/orchardandgrove-oss/NoMADLogin-AD/milestones/7).
+The current production version of NoLoAD is 1.2.0.
+There are several enhancements we are working on for the 1.3 release and you can see those in the [1.3 Milestone](https://gitlab.com/orchardandgrove-oss/NoMADLogin-AD/milestones/8).

+We would like to give a **huge** thanks to new contributor Joseph Rafferty.
+A lot of his pull requests really helped get the 1.2 release out the door.

 For those of you that are new to NoLo, the basic features are: